razeuss/CSC172-AssociationMining-Adlaon/README.md

 ### Problem Statement

-Symptom–disease data is typically recorded as a list of symptoms tied to a disease label, which makes it easy to store but challenging to interpret.
-In practical analysis, several issues appear immediately:

-1. **Symptoms overlap heavily across conditions.** Many symptoms (e.g., fatigue, nausea, fever) occur in multiple diseases, so looking at symptoms individually rarely produces a clear explanation.
-What matters more is the **combination** of symptoms and which symptom groups frequently appear together.
-2. **Pattern discovery is needed before prediction.** Even if a predictive model can output a disease label, users often want to understand the underlying structure of the dataset first:
-   *Which symptoms form consistent clusters?
-Which symptom pairs tend to co-occur?
-Which symptom sets strongly align with a particular disease label?*
-3. **Black-box prediction is not enough for explainability.** If the goal is to communicate insights to a broader audience (e.g., class evaluation, project presentation, or non-technical stakeholders), opaque predictions are not very useful unless they are supported by transparent evidence.
-Explainability requires outputs that can be read, checked, and defended.
-4. **Noisy symptom text can distort mining results.** Small formatting inconsistencies (underscores, extra spaces, duplicates, missing values) can fragment the item space—causing a single symptom to be treated as multiple different items and weakening the quality of mined patterns.
+Disease–symptom datasets are commonly used in educational mining projects because they are easy to store in a table format: one disease label and multiple symptom fields.
+Yet the moment we attempt to interpret them, several real data-mining challenges appear:

+1. **Symptoms are highly overlapping and weak individually.** A single symptom often appears in many diseases, making it difficult to use one symptom as evidence for any meaningful conclusion.
+What matters is the **pattern**: which symptoms appear together, how consistently they co-occur, and whether certain symptom sets behave like a recognizable signature.
+2. **Interpretability is a core requirement for project evaluation.** In a final project setting, it is not enough to say “the model predicts X.” The project must explain:
+   - what patterns exist,
+   - how strong they are,
+   - and why those patterns should be trusted as data-driven evidence.
+3. **Noisy symptom tokens can break mining quality.** Formatting issues (underscores, inconsistent spacing, duplicates, missing symptom slots) fragment the item space and lead to misleading results.
+For ARM, consistency is critical because each symptom token becomes an item.
+4. **We need outcome-linked rules without sacrificing transparency.** A strong project should not only find symptom clusters, but also show how symptom combinations relate to disease labels—while remaining interpretable and measurable.

-This project addresses these challenges by applying **Association Rule Mining (ARM)** to solve an explainability-focused problem:
+This project solves an explainability-centered data mining problem:

-> **How can we extract clear, human-readable symptom patterns that (a) reveal reliable symptom co-occurrence structure and (b) produce interpretable symptom → disease associations, using a defensible Apriori-style mining approach?**
+> **How can we extract strong, human-readable patterns from symptom transactions—both symptom co-occurrence structure and symptom combinations linked to disease labels—using a defensible Apriori-based Association Rule Mining approach and presentation-quality evidence?**

-To answer this, the project treats each record as a **transaction (basket)** and mines:
+To answer this, the project treats each row as a transaction (basket of symptoms) and mines:
-- **Symptom → Symptom rules** that expose co-occurrence signatures, and
+- **Symptom → Symptom rules** for co-occurrence structure, and
-- **Symptoms → Disease rules (Class Association Rules)** by representing the disease label as a special item (`disease::<DiseaseName>`), enabling direct discovery of disease-linked patterns within the ARM framework.
+- **Symptoms → Disease rules** (Class Association Rules) by representing disease labels as a special item (`disease::<DiseaseName>`).

-Rather than producing a single prediction, the project produces a library of **transparent rules** with measurable strength—support, confidence, lift, and leverage—so patterns can be explained, ranked, and validated directly against the dataset.
+The output is not a black-box decision; it is a ranked set of **transparent rules**, supported by metrics and visuals that make conclusions easy to justify.

 ### Objectives

-- Build an end-to-end ARM workflow that converts the raw disease–symptom table into a high-quality transaction database suitable for frequent pattern mining.
+This project aims to build a complete and verifiable ARM pipeline with outputs that are easy to present:

+- **Data Quality and Consistency**
-- Perform systematic **data cleaning and symptom standardization** to ensure item consistency (e.g., whitespace normalization, underscore handling, duplicate removal, empty symptom handling), preventing false item fragmentation.
+  - Clean and standardize symptom tokens to prevent item fragmentation (e.g., whitespace removal, underscore handling, normalization, and deduplication within transactions).
-- Construct two transaction representations to support two complementary analyses:
+  - Ensure disease labels remain consistent and suitable for class-based rule mining.

+- **Transaction Modeling**
-  - **Symptoms-only transactions** for mining symptom co-occurrence structure (Symptom → Symptom),
+  - Construct **symptoms-only transactions** for pure co-occurrence mining.
-  - **Heterogeneous transactions** by appending `disease::<DiseaseName>` to enable **Class Association Rules** (Symptoms → Disease).
+  - Construct **heterogeneous transactions** by appending `disease::<DiseaseName>` to support Class Association Rules (Symptoms → Disease).

-- Apply a canonical **Apriori-style frequent itemset mining strategy** (up to 3-itemsets) to balance interpretability, runtime feasibility, and presentation clarity.
+- **Apriori-Based Pattern Mining**
+  - Implement Apriori-style mining for frequent itemsets (1-itemsets, 2-itemsets, and 3-itemsets), applying pruning via minimum support thresholds.
+  - Keep itemsets small enough to remain interpretable, auditable, and presentation-ready.

+- **Rule Discovery and Evaluation**
-- Generate association rules from frequent itemsets and evaluate them using:
+  - Generate association rules from frequent itemsets and rank them using:
-  - **Support** (pattern prevalence),
+    - **Support** (prevalence),
     - **Confidence** (conditional reliability),
     - **Lift** (strength beyond chance),
-  - **Leverage** (absolute gain beyond chance; useful when lift is inflated by balanced class prevalence).
+    - **Leverage** (absolute improvement beyond chance; helpful when lift inflates due to balanced class rates).

+- **Exploration, Interpretation, and Communication**
-- Use **Exploratory Data Analysis** to characterize symptom frequency, transaction sizes, and class distribution, and to justify parameter choices (e.g., minimum support thresholds).
+  - Use EDA to understand symptom prevalence, transaction size distribution, and dataset structure.
-- Produce presentation-ready outputs:
+  - Produce clear tables and visuals that communicate both:
-  - ranked rule tables for both rule categories,
-  - visual summaries that clearly communicate dataset structure and rule behavior (frequency plots, transaction-length distribution, similarity heatmap, and symptom–disease network visualization).
-- Deliver a final project artifact that emphasizes **explainability, transparency, and defensible interpretation**, aligned with the goals of association rule mining.
+    - dataset structure (frequency, distribution), and
+    - mining outcomes (rule quality, similarity, network structure).

 ### Scope and Limitations

-**Scope:**
+**Scope**
 - Mine **frequent symptom combinations** and generate **association rules** using an Apriori-style approach.
-- Produce two rule categories aligned with the project goals:
+- Produce two rule families aligned with ARM objectives:
-  - **Symptom → Symptom** rules to reveal reliable co-occurrence patterns.
+  - **Symptom → Symptom** rules to reveal co-occurrence signatures.
-  - **Symptoms → Disease** rules (Class Association Rules) using a heterogeneous item representation (`disease::<DiseaseName>`).
+  - **Symptoms → Disease** rules (CARs) using heterogeneous items (`disease::<DiseaseName>`).
-- Evaluate rules using **support, confidence, lift, and leverage**, and present findings through clear visualizations (frequency charts, transaction-size distribution, Jaccard similarity heatmap, and symptom–disease network graph).
-- Focus on **interpretability and presentation-ready insights**, emphasizing rules that are easy to explain and verify directly from the dataset.

-**Limitations:**
+- Evaluate and present results using standard ARM metrics and visuals (frequency, transaction structure, similarity heatmap, rule-quality plot, bipartite network).

+**Limitations**
-- The dataset is **perfectly class-balanced** (equal rows per disease), which can cause **lift values to appear very large** for high-confidence class rules; this is addressed by also reporting **leverage**.
+- The dataset is **perfectly class-balanced** (equal rows per disease), which can cause lift to become very large for confidence=1.0 class rules.
+The project addresses interpretability by reporting **leverage** alongside lift.
-- Association rules capture **co-occurrence patterns**, not causation; a strong rule does not prove a medical relationship.
+- Association rules capture **co-occurrence**, not causation; strong rules do not prove medical relationships.
-- The mined rules reflect **patterns specific to this dataset** and may not generalize to real-world clinical populations or symptom reporting behavior.
-- Symptom tokens are treated as **binary presence/absence** (no severity, timing, duration, or patient context), which limits the realism of the patterns.
+- Symptom representation is **binary presence/absence** (no severity, timing, or context), limiting realism.
+- Findings reflect patterns in the dataset and may not generalize to real clinical populations.
-- Rule quality depends on preprocessing; despite standardization, any remaining inconsistencies in symptom naming can still affect results.
+- Mining quality depends on preprocessing; any remaining inconsistencies in symptom naming can still affect results.

+---

 ## Dataset Description